 It’s easy to zoom in and out, to rotate, and continue to get my job done without a setback.

 Once these changes were made, my assembly only took twenty seconds to save, compared to over twelve minutes from earlier – a huge improvement.

-In part 2, I’ll go into more detail on how to use these tools and more tips and tricks to make opening, using, and saving large assemblies faster.
+In section 2 of this blog series, I’ll go into more detail on how to use these tools and more tips and tricks to make opening, using, and saving large assemblies faster.
 Stay tuned!

 Have More Questions?